claus-codes/tutorials/README.md

 countries.splice(1, 0, 'Egypt');
 console.log(countries); // ["Finland", "Egypt", "Canada", "Iceland"]
 ```
-There are more ways to manipulate arrays than simply adding or removing elements to the beginning or end of an array. [`Array.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) lets you pick an index in an array, and add and/or remove items at that location.
+There are more ways to manipulate arrays than simply adding or removing elements to the beginning or end of an array. [`Array.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) lets you pick an index in an array, and add and or remove elements at that location.

 First the value `"Egypt"` is *spliced in* at index `1`.